 When searching online for porcupine sources of food, we discovered the following:

 “In the winter, they primarily eat evergreen needles and the inner bark of trees, often feeding heavily on a single tree causing damage or death to the tree.
-In the spring and summer, porcupines shift to eating berries, seeds, grasses, leaves, roots, and stems.”
+Porcupines shift to eating berries, seeds, grasses, leaves, roots, and stems.”

 As for yesterday, I had the wonderful treat of a long conversation on Facebook Messenger with my dear friend Karen, who’s now moved to her fabulous home in Florida from Minnesota.
 It was Karen and Rich with whom we stayed when visiting Minnesota in 2019.
 We rarely stay with anyone while traveling, but it’s been so comfortable staying with them, we didn’t hesitate to do so again.

-At some point in the future, we’ll visit them in Florida, although they are planning to visit us here in Marloth Park sometime in the next year when the timing is right when international travel eases a bit.
-We plan to move into one of Louise’s larger houses for the almost three weeks they plan to be here.
+We’ll visit them in Florida at some point in the future, although they are planning to visit us here in Marloth Park sometime next year when the timing is right when international travel eases a bit.
+We plan to move into one of Louise’s larger houses for the almost three weeks they intend to be here.
 (Our current house is too small for four adults).
 It’s not worth coming all this way, halfway around the world, for a short stay.

 Have a fantastic day.